 - Once the bleeding stops, continue to compress the wound with a cloth, while being cautious not to squeeze the paw.
 Then, wash the affected nail with lukewarm water and apply a bandage to prevent licking and infection.

-- Try to keep the dog off his feet for at least 30 minutes.
+- Try to keep your dog off their feet for at least 30 minutes.

 - If the bleeding cannot be controlled after 20 minutes, a veterinarian should be consulted immediately.
 Also consult a vet if the dog’s toe later becomes red, swollen, or does not improve after a few days.
 (Source)